anar0306/anar0306.github.io/README.md

-Below is the merged and improved version of the README file for your project.
-It integrates the structure and information from both previously provided drafts.

----

 # **anar0306.github.io**

 Welcome to my personal website repository!
-This project showcases my journey as an **IT System Administrator** and **Junior Developer**.
+This project showcases my journey as an **IT System Administrator** and **Junior Software Engineer**.
 Through this platform, I aim to share my skills, projects, and insights, while continuously developing and improving the site.

 ---